Roshan-Kumar-Sharma/tambola-ticket-generator/README.txt

     limit - number of ticket to fetche (required field)
 Output:
     This API will return an unique id against which the tickets were generated.
 Use this id in the below mentioned API to get the ticket.

+P.S.
+Currently this program is working perfectly for n = 5 that is when maximum 5 tickets are generated at a single time.
+For n = 6 the program is getting stuck in infinite loop.
+This issue will be fixed as soon as possible.